 The Samaritan demonstrated the non-partiality of James 2 relative to loving others, the book explains, by not having animosity towards a Jewish person—by overcoming historical animosity between Samaritans and Jews—and instead treating the fallen stranger like he would have wanted to be treated.
 (20)

 But one is not partial only when having animosity for another.
-One is engaged in the non-partiality of James 2 with simply discriminating against a person based on race.
+One is engaged in the non-partiality of James 2 with simply discriminating against a person based on race, with or without animosity, enmity, or believing oneself is superior.
 Treating the way one wants to be treated is not a question of non-partiality.
 Non-partiality is simply non-discrimination, regardless of whether one has animosity toward the person discriminated against or not.
 The non-impartiality of James 2 does not just mean not having animosity towards a black person, for example.
-The impartiality of James 2 includes not discriminating against a person due to the color of their skin, regardless of whether one acts without animosity
+The impartiality of James 2 includes not discriminating against a person due to the color of their skin, regardless of whether one acts without animosity or a belief in their own racial superiority.

 “lack of “love” (not simply active hate)”: See, e.g., 1 Cor 13:1-13; 1 John 4:7-8, 16.